Regularization with Latent Space Virtual Adversarial Training: Abstract

 \section{Abstract}

 Virtual Adversarial Training (VAT) has shown impressive results among recently developed regularization methods called consistency regularization.
 VAT utilizes adversarial samples, generated by injecting perturbation in the input space, for training and thereby enhances the generalization ability of a classifier.
 However, such adversarial samples can be generated only within a very small area around the input data point, which limits the adversarial effectiveness of such samples.
 To address this problem we propose LVAT (Latent space VAT), which injects perturbation in the latent space instead of the input space.
 LVAT can generate adversarial samples flexibly, resulting in more adverse effect and thus more effective regularization.
 The latent space is built by a generative model, and in this paper we examine two different type of models: variational auto-encoder and normalizing flow, specifically Glow.
 We evaluated the performance of our method in both supervised and semi-supervised learning scenarios for an image classification task using SVHN and CIFAR-10 datasets.
-In our evaluation, we found that our method outperforms VAT and other state-of-the-art methods. \blfootnote{Accepted at ECCV 2020 (Oral).} \keywords{consistency regularization, adversarial training, image classification, semi-supervised learning, and unsupervised learning.}
+In our evaluation, we found that our method outperforms VAT and other state-of-the-art methods. \blfootnote{Accepted at ECCV 2020 (Oral).}